High School PrEmedS

 - Remember, you don't MAJOR in premed.
 Premed is just the assortment of classes you take that prepare you for the MCATs and medical school.
 Regardless of what you major in, it all starts with Chemistry and Biology.
 Please refer to the page COMMON PREMED PREREQUISITE COURSEWORK for more specifics.

-- At this point, you could consider the joint BS/MD program option.
-It has some distinct advantages but also many disadvantages so do some research to see if this is the right path for you.
+- Consider the joint BS/MD program option.
+This path has some distinct advantages but also many disadvantages so do some research to see if this is the right path for you.
+Newport can help you weigh your options.
+Many do not guarantee admission to a certain medical school so read the fine print.